exercism/javascript/concepts/while-loops/about.md

 A loop that is (theoretically) repeated forever is created when the loop condition is always fulfilled and no break or return statement is reached in the loop body.
 The execution has to be terminated from the outside.
-Depending on the environment in which such code runs, this will be done automatically or needs a manual intervention.
+Depending on the environment in which such code runs, this will be done automatically or needs manual intervention.

 ```javascript
 let i = 0;